-The Landmarks Advisory Group is a subcommittee of the Hastings District Council.
-It is made up of five Councillors and four Landmarks Trust members.
-The advisory group meets quarterly with the Landmarks Trust holding their meetings a week prior to discuss their community focused and generated topics.
+The Landmarks Advisory Group is a subcommittee of Hastings District Council.
+It is made up of five councillors and four Landmarks trust members.
+The advisory group meets quarterly with Landmarks Trust holding their meetings a week prior to discuss their community-focused and community-generated topics.

-Reports on Council projects or applications that have the potential to impact on the look and feel of the District are taken to the advisory group with their recommendations and then referred back to Council for ratification or information purposes.
+Reports on Council projects or applications that have the potential to impact on the look and feel of the district are taken to the advisory group.
+The group's recommendations and then referred back to Council for ratification or information purposes.

 History of the Landmarks Trust

-In the 1980-90s, the Hastings District was reeling from an economic downturn, closed industries (especially two freezing works and Morrison Industries which were major employers) and a breaking down of the ‘old order’ - all of which had a major effect on its people.
+In the 1980-90s, the Hastings District was reeling from an economic downturn, closed industries (especially two freezing works and Morrison Industries; all major employers) and a breaking down of the ‘old order’ - all of which had a major effect on its people.

-The late Jeremy Dwyer (pictured), had just been elected as Hastings Mayor and inherited a dispirited and depressed environment.
+The late Jeremy Dwyer (pictured right), had just been elected as Hastings mayor and inherited a dispirited and depressed environment.
 He was New Zealand’s youngest mayor at the time.
-Jeremy recognised the importance of our identity and heritage.
+Mr Dwyer recognised the importance of our identity and heritage.
 He also saw a strong desire from the community to build on the strengths of the district in order to make it a better place to live, visit and do business in.
 With his driving optimism, in the late 1990s, he forged a path ahead – with both business and community forums, workshops and overseas experience to call on.